Suvhu/Important-notes/README.md

 # Important-notes
-This is a website to write important notes this is very friendly
+This is a website to write important notes.